YaqianZhang/yaqianzhang.github.io/_posts/2019-01-30-boostrapped-policy-gradient.md

 ---

-One challenge for an intelligent interactive tutoring agent is to

 One challenge for an intelligent interactive tutoring agent is to autonomously determine the difficulty levels of the questions presented to the users.
 This difficulty adaptation problem can be formulated